-- Reduce the risk of AMS by up to 40%
+- Reduce Risk: Hypoxic training can reduce the risk of AMS by up to 40%

-As an expedition guide, your job is to make sure everyone in your group has a safe and enjoyable experience.
+Your job is to ensure everyone in the group has a safe and enjoyable experience.
 Participants who come physically unprepared for the trek are often unable to keep up, leading to disparity in the group.
-This makes your job much more difficult.
-You need your participants in good physical condition and as ready as they can be for the challenges a high altitude journey may bring.
-At Altitude, we can work with you and your participants before departure.

 For more information, please email firstname.lastname@example.org

 Each person is different when it comes to preparation – we’re all starting in different places and have varying levels of altitude sensitivity.
 Because of this, we build personalized training programs for our members setting off on a climb.

 How Will My Training Work?